furnstahl/Physics-8820/LectureNotes/about.md

 Other valuable references can be found in the [Bibliography](/content/zbibliography.md).

-## Quick guide to online Jupyter Book features
+## Brief guide to online Jupyter Book features

 * A clickable high-level table of contents (TOC) is available in the panel at the left of each page.
 (You can close this panel with the left arrow at the top-left-middle of the page or open it with the contents icon at the upper left.)
     :::{admonition}Searching the book